 Kate Steinle murder case explained, from Trump's comments to DOJ arrest warrant

-Jose Ines Garcia Zarate was found not guilty on Thursday of killing Kate Steinle in 2015.
+Federal officials filed a new set of charges against Jose Ines Garcia Zarate, an illegal immigrant who was found not guilty of killing Kate Steinle in 2015.

+"A federal grand jury indicted Jose Inez Garcia-Zarate today for being a felon in possession of a firearm and ammunition, and for being an illegally present alien in possession of a firearm and ammunition," the Department of Justice said in a statement.

-He was acquitted of first and second degree murder and involuntary manslaughter.
+The new gun and immigration charges against Zarate come just days after he was acquitted of first- and second-degree murder and involuntary manslaughter.

 Steinle was allegedly shot by Zarate when she was walking with her father and a family friend on Pier 14 in San Francisco.
 The case sparked a national debate about illegal immigration and so-called “sanctuary cities.”